anapaoh/evidence1-ICM/README.md

 Can explore multiple paths simultaneously
 Typically requires more complex implementation

-Due to thiese reasons I used FDA.
+Due to thEese reasons I used FDA.